Rishil96/postgresql-tutorial/notes.md

 - **LEAD**: gives the next value as per given window function calculation.
 - **LAG**: gives the previous value as per given window function calculation.

+---

+- **Key Points**:
+- **OVER**: Defines a window to operate on for the window function.
+- **PARTITION BY**: Divides the result set into partitions based on the specified column, allowing for aggregations or operations within each partition.
+- **ORDER BY**: Sorts the rows within each partition based on the specified column(s).
+- **RANK**: Assigns ranks to rows based on the partition and order by conditions within the window.
+If there are ties, the same rank is assigned, and the next rank is skipped.
+- **DENSE_RANK**: Assigns ranks similarly to RANK, but does not skip any ranks when there are ties.
+- **FIRST_VALUE**: Returns the first row's value (the row with rank 1) for each partition within the window.
+- **LEAD**: Retrieves the value from the next row within the current partition.
+Returns NULL if the next row is outside the partition.
+- **LAG**: Retrieves the value from the previous row within the current partition.
+Returns NULL if the previous row is outside the partition.